TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 9/Isaiah 9.8.md

 ---

-The Lord sent a word into Jacob, and it hath lighted upon Israel.
+The Lord sent a word into Jacob, and it falls on Israel.